MicrosoftDocs/appcenter-docs/docs/quickstarts/android/getting-started.md

 3. Go into the **sampleapp_android** repository and navigate into **MainActivity.java**

-4. In **MainActivity.java**, locate the following. *Note: You can also find the code snippet with your specific app secret on the Getting Started page in the App Center portal.*
+4. In the project's **MainActivity.java**, locate the following. *Note: You can also find the code snippet with your specific app secret on the Getting Started page in the App Center portal.*

 ```java
 @Override